-The Institute of Anthropology provides opportunity to complete a habilitation in Anthropology and supports the writing of monographs as well as high profile journal articles.
+The Institute of Anthropology provides opportunity to complete a habilitation in Social- and Cultural Anthropology and supports the writing of monographs as well as high profile journal articles.
 With a specific interest in current issues and future oriented planning, the current post-doc projects study matters of urgency, such as climate debates, land rights and economic justice.
 All projects combines an anthropological interest in the ordinary with a sensibility for the sense of crisis and hope that drives contemporary social activism, policy interventions and economic contestations.

 Current habilitation projects on climate debates, land rights and economic justice.